clementvidon/Makefile_tutor/README.md

 - The **output of a descriptive message** is operated by the `echo` statements in the basic rules.

-- The **implicit C compilation rule is overwritten** with an explicit version that comes with an `echo` statement.
+- The **C compilation implicit rule is overwritten** with an explicit version in which we can add an `echo` statement.

 - The order in which the rules are written does not matter as long as our **default goal `all` appears first** (the rule that will be triggered by a